 - Software integration.
-Payment processing integrates with a number of third-party software providers, including BigCommerce, FreshBooks, Agree, Joist, mHelpDesk and Fusebill.
+Integrate with a number of third-party software providers, including BigCommerce, FreshBooks, Agree, Joist, mHelpDesk and Fusebill.

 - Virtual and mobile terminals.
 Access a range of mobile and virtual terminals, including standalone terminals, Bluetooth card readers and the Chase Mobile Checkout app.

 - Developer center.
-Access APIs and SDKs with a dedicated sandbox to test how the payment technology works and how to fix it.
+Tap into APIs and SDKs with a dedicated sandbox to test how the payment technology works and how to fix it.

 - 24/7 support.
-Chase advertises round-the-clock support from its help desk team.
+Connect with round-the-clock support from its help desk team.

 - Chase Online.
-If you also hold a Chase bank account, manage all your business accounts from the secure Chase Online portal.
+Manage all your business accounts from the secure Chase Online portal.

 What hardware is available?

 Chase Merchant Services works with several third-party hardware providers, including Verifone, Ingenico and the Magtek eDynamo mobile card reader.